Tyler491/pawstocare/README.md

 <h2>What has been done so far:</h2>

 * Created database with fake data for owners, animals, and notes
-* Added custom css to make website look better
+* Added custom css to make website visualy pleasing
 * Converted html pages to php
 * Created one universal navbar
 * Added login drop down menu